Free & Open Access for Everyone

 Thermodynamics

-Laws of thermodynamics, entropy, phase transitions, thermodynamic potentials, and kinetic theory.
+Laws of thermodynamics, entropy, phase transitions, and thermodynamic potentials.
 MIT lectures included.

 Statistical Mechanics